Create visualizations with your data in JMP and share your analyses or data as posts in

 Previous records in the audit log might still contain PII, such as the user’s display name.
 You can delete all audit log records up to and including a specified date.
 See Remove All Records from the Log.

-Add Users and Groups from Active Directory
+Add Users from Microsoft Active Directory or Entra ID

 1.